Overview

 Sitemap outlining the Seller Dashboard and Marketplace

-With this added complexity, my focus was on streamlining the experience.
-I designed a clear, guided flow that kept both buyers and sellers moving smoothly through each step, minimizing friction and eliminating confusion.
+With this added complexity, my focus was on streamlining this flow to keep buyers and sellers moving smoothly through each step.

 Quantifying influence with the Amplifii Score.

 The Amplifii Score gives creators a way to measure their promotional power while helping brands make smarter partnership decisions.
-But defining the right formula wasn’t straightforward - we had to make some educated guesses.
+But defining the formula wasn’t straightforward.

 Visualizing the platform.

 With the core features and structure in place, the next step was bringing these ideas to life visually.
-While time was limited, I still gathered valuable feedback by having the team and a select group of users test key flows through interactive prototypes.
+While time was limited for extensive testing, I was still able to gather some feedback from our users with prototypes.

-Seeing the wireframes in action sparked excitement - a great sign that we were heading in the right direction and a strong early validation of our approach.
+Seeing the wireframes in action sparked excitement - a great sign that we were heading in the right direction.

 Wireframes for the Marketplace and Seller Dashboard